In This Article

 First, the model was pre-trained on a massive multilingual corpus of 14.8 trillion tokens with a strong bias towards English and Chinese and mathematical and programming data.

 This provided a foundation.
-Then it extended its context length from 4,000 to 128,000 tokens using YaRN to be able to process and generate longer sequences.
-Supervised fine tuning was done using 1.5 million samples covering reasoning tasks like math, programming and logic and non-reasoning tasks like creative writing and simple question answering.
+Then, it extended its context length from 4,000 to 128,000 tokens using YaRN to be able to process and generate longer sequences.
+Supervised fine-tuning was done using 1.5 million samples covering reasoning tasks like math, programming, as well as logic and non-reasoning tasks like creative writing and simple question answering.

 DeepSeek’s ability to thrive under limitations proves that AI innovation isn’t just about having the most powerful computer chips—it’s about building smarter, more efficient models.